Top Starbucks competitors include other retail coffee shops and fast-food restaurants.

 Starbucks Competitors: Caffè Nero

-The brand dates back to 1997 when Gerry Ford led a number of investors to purchase a small chain with 5 stores.
+The brand dates back to 1997, when Gerry Ford led several investors to purchase a small chain with five stores.

 The brand is a prominent figure in the United Kingdom and competes with Starbucks and Costa in every major city.